B'Elanna Torres: USS Voyager

 Torres later began a relationship with Paris after a complicated and stormy courtship.
 During an incident in 2374, Torres confessed her love to him when they were left floating in space in environmental suits, with almost no hope of rescue ("Day of Honor").
 Although Voyager was soon able to rescue them, Torres realized that her courage in admitting her love had brought her one step closer to discovering what she considered true honor.
 Their relationship first flourished on screen during "Scientific Method".
-They married in 2377 and their honeymoon was aboard the Delta Flyer.When Torres and Paris conceived their child in 2377, she learned from the Doctor that the child would have distinct Klingon cranial ridges as well as other Klingon traits.
+They married in 2377 and their honeymoon was aboard the Delta Flyer.When Torres and Paris conceived their daughter, Miral, in 2377, she learned from the Doctor that the child would have distinct Klingon cranial ridges as well as other Klingon traits.
 Torres, remembering painful events from her own childhood, urged the Doctor to perform gene therapy to reduce this phenotype, and even went so far as to reprogram him to do so.
 Paris and Captain Janeway both disagreed and prevented the Doctor from performing the genetic modifications.
 When Paris got her to open up, she admitted that she was afraid her husband would find living with two Klingons too difficult and leave her the way her father did.
-Once he allayed her fears, he admitted wanting even more children just like their mother, and Torres was shown as finally enjoying the pregnancy ("Lineage").
+Once he allayed her fears, he admitted wanting even more children just like their mother, and Torres was finally able to enjoy the pregnancy ("Lineage").

 When a group of Klingon radicals spent time aboard Voyager ("Prophecy"), Torres began opening herself to more Klingon beliefs and, for the first time since childhood, was able to pray for her grandmother, L'Naal, and her great-grandmother, Krelik.
 When communications with Earth became available ("Author, Author"), she reached out to her estranged father, John Torres.

-Torres and Paris' daughter, Miral Paris (named after B'Elanna's mother), was born at the beginning of 2378, during Voyager's trip through a Borg transwarp conduit back to the Alpha Quadrant.
+Miral Paris, named after B'Elanna's mother, was born at the beginning of 2378, during Voyager's trip through a Borg transwarp conduit back to the Alpha Quadrant.
 In an alternate timeline where Voyager made it home by different means, Miral was shown as an adult serving in Starfleet, with the rank of ensign.

 Birthdate

-Torres's birthdate—on September 2, 2314, the official Star Trek website published an archive article with information on the press release for the launch of the series.
+On September 2, 2014, the official Star Trek website published an archive article with information on the press release for the launch of the series.
 In the document, which includes character biographies, it confirms that when the series began (2371) – "B'Elanna is a beautiful 25-year-old woman who is half-human, half-Klingon..."
 This information would then place B'Elanna's birthdate at 2346.

 The Official Star Trek Voyager Companion gives further evidence to Torres's age.
 This is a passage taken from the book: "B'ELANNA TORRES is a half-Klingon, half-human in her twenties who is frantically working at the consoles of the barely spaceworthy craft..."